-- (1) If a person or CCP believes they are entitled to a notice of OIT substantiation but has not received one, the person or CCP may contact OIT to inquire about a review of the disposition. - (2) OIT must determine whether a notice of OIT substantiation was delivered to the person or CCP or if the person or CCP refused delivery of the notice, as evidenced by the returned receipt - (3) If a notice was delivered to the person or CCP or if the person or CCP refused delivery of the notice, as evidenced by a returned receipt, and the time for requesting review has expired, OIT must: - (a) Prepare and deliver a notice of waived rights for review; or - (b) Inform the person or CCP by telephone of the information required in the notice of waived rights for review.
-OIT must document the telephone call. - (4) If no return receipt exists or if it appears that notice was not properly provided, OIT must deliver a notice of OIT substantiation as provided in these rules.
+(1) If a person believes he or she is entitled to a notice of OIT substantiation but has not received one, the person may contact OIT to inquire about a review of the disposition.

+(2) OIT must determine whether a notice of OIT substantiation was delivered to the person or the person refused delivery of the notice, as evidenced by the returned receipt.

+(3) If a notice was delivered to the person or the person refused delivery of the notice, as evidenced by a returned receipt, and the time for requesting review has expired, OIT must:

-Stats Implemented: ORS 418 005
+(a) Prepare and deliver a notice of waived rights for review; or

+(b) Inform the person by telephone of the information required in the notice of waived rights for review.
+OIT must document the telephone call.

+(4) If no return receipt exists or if it appears that notice was not properly provided, OIT must make a second attempt to deliver a notice of OIT substantiation as provided in these rules.

-Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f.
+Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
+5-30-08